Are you trying to decide whether to buy your child a horse this year? We’ve got a quick rundown of points that may help you with your decision.

 - Horses enhance the wonder of childhood

 The best things about having a horse as a child are sometimes hard to explain to others.
-It includes the feeling of pride your 9-year old will feel as their beloved horse eagerly runs to them from the back of the field.
+It includes the feeling of pride, your 9-year old will feel as their beloved horse eagerly runs to them.
 It continues on to the happy whinnies that greet your teenager’s angst after their loyal companion hears their boots approaching the stall door.
 It swirls around the relaxed snorts of satisfaction that vibrate the curry comb while your 6-year old gives their best friend a nice weekend grooming.
 And most of all, the best things about having a horse as a child embody the unconditional understanding your child will get from their silent confidant as they share a childhood of secrets and questions with them.
 All of these things work together to enhance and extend childhood, making it a truly magical time of life.

 - Horses are a healthy hobby

 Health can be measured on many levels and horses are healthy for children in many ways.
 Most obviously, they provide a physical outlet.
 Between the riding, cleaning stalls, and hauling hay, horses are an excellent form of exercise.
 They also promote mental health, confidence, and help children overcome fear.
 This will become apparent as your child masters one skill after another (from mucking a stall to their first low jump).
 Horses help strengthen immune systems, as well.
-This is a natural bonus as the love of riding will get children outside in the dust instead of instead of constantly being indoors, in front of the latest video game or Youtube channel.
+This is a natural bonus as the love of riding will get children outside in the dust.
 And importantly, horses provide a healthy social outlet, as many of your child’s friends and extracurricular activities are likely to revolve around the equestrian world.
 Now com’on, let’s be honest… would you rather have your pre-teen obsessing over horses or their latest romantic interest and clothes?

 - Horses provide excellent family bonding opportunities